beebooplena/laser_shop/README.md

-# The Laserwood webstore site
+# The Laserwood Webstore Site
 This is the webpage I created for the fifth milestone project(Fullstack frameworks with django)at code institute, diploma in Software Development.
 This is a webshop page called Laserwood.
-This is a erbshop where you can buy wood products and get your names engraved in them.
-You can visit the website here:https://laserwood.herokuapp.com/
+This is a webshop where you can buy wood products and get your names engraved in them.
+You can visit the website here: https://laserwood.herokuapp.com/
 The website has a landing page, a page where you can browse products, Add your wished products in a shopping bag.
 A customer can edit or delete products in the shopping bag.
 By using stripe to set up payment method, the customer can "pay" securly with a test creditcard.
 The customer receives a confirmation email and can view personal information and order history.
 The page has also a small blog page where customers can read news about the webstore.
 Customers can also subscribe for more news.
 The webstore has a CRUD(create, read, update and delete) functionality and focus on the customer.

 ![image](https://res.cloudinary.com/dokp7kv2b/image/upload/v1665531725/responsive_oom1up.png)